 Creating the Web Service Proxy

-A client and a Web service can communicate using SOAP messages, which encapsulate the input and output parameters as XML.
+A client and a Web service can communicate by using SOAP messages.
+These encapsulate the input and output parameters as XML.
 A proxy class maps parameters to XML elements and then sends the SOAP messages over a network.
-In this way, the proxy class frees you from having to communicate with the Web service at the SOAP level and allows you to invoke Web service methods in any development environment that supports SOAP and Web service proxies.
+In this way, the proxy class frees you from having to communicate with the Web service at the SOAP level and lets you invoke Web service methods in any development environment that supports SOAP and Web service proxies.

-There are two ways to add a proxy class to your development project using the Microsoft .NET Framework: with the WSDL tool in the .NET Framework, and by adding a Web reference in Microsoft Visual Studio.
+There are two ways to add a proxy class to your development project by using the .NET Framework: with the WSDL tool in the .NET Framework, and by adding a Web reference in Visual Studio.
 The following sections discuss this subject in further detail.